Veltas/dcs-lua/README.md

 * Is more robust in many other ways
 * Will be easy to try out on any dcs-get installation as I'm adding a package for it

-Here are some honest disadvantages of this implementation:
+Some honest disadvantages of this implementation:

 * Not piping the download to tar extract means that downloading and installing is slower
 * The download bar is not as [jizzy](https://github.com/UWCS/dcs-get/blob/master/dcs-get#L151)